 Quantum physics has already had a huge impact, thanks to inventions such as the transistor and the laser, which in turn paved the way for modern-day information technology in the form of computers, the internet and advancing measuring methods.

 We now possess knowledge enabling us to make further advances, usually referred to as the second quantum revolution.
 Among other things, scientists have aimed their sights at ultrafast quantum computers, surveillance-proof communication, hyper-sensitive measuring instruments and tailored drugs.
 Quantum computers are also expected to have a major impact on artificial intelligence and machine learning.

-It is essential for Sweden to keep up with these developments, both as a base for research and as an industrial nation, an insight underlying Knut and Alice Wallenberg Foundation’s decision in 2017 to allocate SEK 600 million to the center.
-Together with grants from universities and industry, investment in the center totals almost SEK 1 billion.
+It is essential for Sweden to keep up with these developments, both as a base for research and as an industrial nation, an insight underlying Knut and Alice Wallenberg Foundation’s decision to allocate SEK 1 billion to the center.

 A whole new computing dimension

 But at present few people are really sure of the implications of using quantum computers, although there is no shortage of speculation.
 It is also difficult to predict when the first quantum computer that is more powerful than today’s computers will be built.
 What is certain is that many people are vying to be first, and that they are seeking solutions in different ways.

 One person who is convinced of the enormous potential of quantum computing is Per Delsing, Professor of Quantum Device Physics, and Program Director of WACQT.

 “It’s not going to be twice or three times as good – we’re talking about a whole new dimension.
 If we can build a 300-qubit quantum computer, it would theoretically be able to process more numbers than there are atoms in the universe.”